-With a direct sequel to John Carpenter’s Halloween arriving in six months, now’s as good a time as any to chew over the tenth and most recent instalment in this unrelenting franchise: 2009’s Halloween II, which itself is a direct sequel to Halloween . . .
-Rob Zombie’s Halloween, not Carpenter’s.
-(Confusing, eh?)
+ith a direct sequel to John Carpenter’s Halloween (1978) arriving in six months, now seems as good a time as any to chew over the tenth and most recent instalment in this unrelenting franchise: 2009’s Halloween II, which itself is a direct sequel to Halloween . . .
+Rob Zombie’s Halloween, that is.
+Not Carpenter’s.

-“I know he’s not gonna come back just because of some stoopid holiday!” spits a disheveled Laurie Strode (Scout Taylor-Compton) during a session with her therapist.
-She is, of course, referring to Michael Myers: the maniac that butchered her parents and the majority of her friends on Halloween night a year ago.
-C’mon Laurie, surely you’ve seen the other movies?
-Michael always comes back.
+“I know he’s not gonna come back just because of some stoopid holiday!” spits a disheveled, beaten-down Laurie Strode (Scout Taylor-Compton) during a discussion with her shrink (Margot Kidder, cameoing).
+The dreaded ‘he’, of course, is Michael Myers: the maniac that butchered her parents and the majority of her pals on Halloween night a year ago.
+C’mon, Laurie, surely you’ve seen the other movies?
+The boogeyman always comes back.

-Much like his first foray into sequeldom (the blistering Devil’s Rejects), Zombie’s second assault on the Halloween series—a continuation of his ’07 remake—sticks a defiant middle finger up to its predecessor, establishing its own unique set of rules while tearing off down a perilous path of destruction.
-It’s essentially a grindhouse picture with art-house ingredients, blending the raw brutality of the director’s back catalogue with spatters of Lynch-lite surrealism.
+Much like his first foray into sequeldom (2005’s blistering Devil’s Rejects), Zombie’s second assault on the Halloween series—a continuation of his quasi-effective ’07 remake—sticks a defiant middle finger up to its predecessor, brazenly establishing its own unique temperament whilst tearing off down a treacherous path of destruction.
+It is essentially a grindhouse picture suffused with art-house ingredients, blending the raw brutality of the director’s back catalogue with spatters of Lynch-lite surrealism.

-By evading the usual story beats of exploitation fare, Zombie’s focus on character development — chiefly, his heroine’s psychosis —lends a surprising gravitas to the grisly goings-on; it’s rare to see a genre piece tackle the subject of post-traumatic stress with such vehemence (the pathos-laden director’s cut nails it beautifully), and Taylor-Compton emotes with all her might.
-As Laurie’s father figure, Brad Dourif also brings leverage to the table, his poignant turn demonstrating that he’s truly one of the industry’s finest.
-But it’s the metamorphosis of Dr. Loomis—now a cutthroat media whore—that proves the film’s masterstroke, and Malcolm McDowell relishes the opportunity to play him as an egotistical arsehole. (“I’m not going in there until you get me a cup of PG Tips with a splash of milk, and I want it sizzling hot!” he barks during one exchange with his hapless PA.)
+By evading the typical story beats of exploitation fare, Zombie’s acute focus on character—predominantly, the (d)evolution of his anguished heroine—lends unforeseen layers of gravitas to the gruesome goings-on; seldom if ever do we see a genre piece attacking the topic of post-traumatic stress with such persistence (the meatier, pathos-laden director’s cut nails it best), and Taylor-Compton emotes with all her might.
+As Laurie’s benevolent father figure, Sheriff Brackett, a sterling Brad Dourif also brings leverage to the table, his poignant turn proving that he’s truly one of the industry’s finest.
+It is the jarring metamorphosis of Dr. Loomis—now a cutthroat media whore—that proves the pic’s masterstroke, though, with Malcolm McDowell positively relishing the excuse to resuscitate the once-solemn psychiatrist as an egotistical arsehole; “I’m not going in there until you get me a cup of PG Tips with a splash of milk, and I want it sizzling hot!” he barks during one exchange with his hapless PA.

-Naturally, being the brainchild of Rob Zombie, over-the-top violence far outweighs any true terror (he explored the art of suspense more effectively in his subsequent Lords of Salem), while his trademark four-letter dialogue wears thin.
-Still, nine years on, this stands out as a singularly strange work from the hands of one of the genre’s bravest craftsmen, and it’s the refusal to conform to tired tropes that has cemented its stature as the most radical—and divisive—Halloween thus far.
+Naturally, this being the brainchild of Rob Zombie, over-the-top bloodshed far outweighs any true terror (he explored the art of suspense more successfully in his subsequent Lords of Salem (2012)), while his trademark potty-mouthed dialogue soon wears thin.
+Still, nine years on, H2 stands proud as a singularly strange work from the dexterous hands of one of horror’s bravest craftsmen, and it is the refusal to conform to tired tropes that has cemented its stature as by far the most radical—and divisive—Halloween to date.